 Potency is determined by various techniques.
 During the vasoconstrictor assay the application of topical corticosteroid blanches the skin by constricting dermal blood vessels, and this level of blanching is evaluated to determine the potency of the steroid.
 The mitotic index suppression method assesses anti-proliferative activity of skin cells that have been treated with topical steroids, resulting in less mitosis or cell division.
 The atrophogenic potential assay shows the ability of a compound to cause skin atrophy by measuring thickness of the skin before and after treatment with corticosteroids.
 (See table in sidebar.)

 The age of the patient is a major consideration for determining the appropriate class and potency level.
 See sidebar for more information on topical steroid potency and age guidelines.

 What are some of the side effects of Topical Steroids?

 Side effects of topical steroid use fall into two categories: Systemic side effects and local side effects.

-Systemic side effects occur because the steroids become absorbed into the bloodstream and affect other parts of the body, such as the adrenal gland (a gland that produces many of the body’s natural steroids).
+Systemic side effects 0ccur in tissues distant from the site of contact.
+Topical steroids become absorbed into the bloodstream and affect other systems of the body, such as the eyes, endocrine, immune, skeletal, and gastrointestinal systems, in addition to the integumentary system.